 “It is not just I, but others too.”

 As the rat man spoke, the others entered the room, and soon the scientist was surrounded by the very creatures that he had created.
 He looked around at them with a sudden fear as they surrounded him.

 “What are you going to do with me?”

-The Ratmen looked to one another with a grin, turning back to the scientist his vision faded as they held up strips of fabric and approached him silently.
+The Ratmen looked at one another with a grin; turning back to the scientist, his vision faded as they held up strips of fabric and approached him silently.